A GOAL WITHOUT A PLAN IS JUST A WISH

 The planning process for each area takes at least one year, and produces a plan that is approved by the Development Review Commission and Tempe City Council.
 Throughout 2015, planning efforts focused on Apache (Character Area 4) and Alameda (CA5).
 The Kiwanis / The Lakes (CA7) and Corona / South Tempe (CA8) were completed in 2014.
 In partnership with the Downtown Tempe Authority (DTA) and Arizona State University, work on the Downtown Tempe / Rio Salado / ASU / NW Neighborhoods (CA3) was completed in June 2018.

 WHAT IS A CHARACTER AREA PLAN?

-Our Economic Development team can refer to the plan to see what kinds of businesses would be most appreciated in an area.
-Our Planners can refer to this when working with businesses and developers to help guide landscape treatments and housing options, or when creating new bike paths, planning public art or designing streetscapes.
-During the budget process, City staff can look to these plans to see where residents most want city amenities.
-Our Development Review Commission may also consult Character Area Plans before making decisions and making recommendations.
+Our economic development division can refer to the plan to see what kinds of businesses would be most appreciated in an area.
+Our planners can refer to this when working with businesses and developers to help guide landscape treatments and housing options, or when creating new bike paths, planning public art or designing streetscapes.
+During the budget process, city staff can look to these plans to see where residents most want city amenities.
+Our boards and commissions may also consult Character Area Plans before making decisions and making recommendations.